 To qualify for Ohio's Automobile Insurance Plan, you must meet these criteria:

-- Valid Ohio driver's license or SR-22 filing to obtain one
+- Valid Ohio driver's license or an SR-22 filing to get one

-- Ohio residency or vehicle registered in the state
+- Ohio residency or a vehicle registered in the state

-Drivers need OAIP due to DUI convictions, multiple traffic violations, at-fault accidents or extended coverage gaps.
+Drivers need OAIP after DUI convictions, multiple traffic violations, at-fault accidents or long coverage gaps.

 How Does OAIP Assignment Work?

-The Ohio Automobile Insurance Plan serves as Ohio's residual market for high-risk drivers who've been rejected by standard carriers.
-Licensed insurers in Ohio must participate in this assigned risk pool and accept applicants in proportion to their market share throughout the state.
-This system distributes high-risk drivers among all participating companies rather than leaving them without coverage options.
+The Ohio Automobile Insurance Plan is Ohio's residual market for high-risk drivers rejected by standard carriers.
+Licensed insurers in Ohio must participate in this assigned risk pool and accept applicants in proportion to their market share in the state.
+This distributes high-risk drivers among all participating companies rather than leaving them without coverage.

-Once you're assigned through OAIP, a participating insurer will provide you with state-mandated minimum liability coverage.
-This guarantees access to legally required insurance regardless of your driving history or previous rejections.
+Once assigned through OAIP, a participating insurer will provide state-mandated minimum liability coverage.
+Drivers get access to legally required insurance regardless of driving history or previous rejections.

 How Much Does OAIP Coverage Cost?

-Ohio's assigned risk plan rates are 60% to 90% higher than comparable voluntary market policies for high-risk drivers.
-A driver with a clean record pays around $90 per month for state minimum liability coverage in the voluntary market, while OAIP coverage costs $145 to $170 monthly for identical protection.
-Actual OAIP rates vary based on your driving record and other risk factors.
-These elevated premiums reflect the increased risk insurers take on when covering drivers with DUIs, multiple accidents or serious violations.
+Ohio's assigned risk plan rates run 60% to 90% higher than comparable voluntary market policies.
+A driver with a clean record pays around $90 per month for state minimum liability in the voluntary market; OAIP coverage costs $145 to $170 monthly for the same protection.
+Actual OAIP rates vary based on driving record and other risk factors.
+Those higher premiums reflect the added risk insurers take on when covering drivers with DUIs, multiple accidents or serious violations.

 The Ohio Department of Insurance regulates OAIP rates and oversees program operations.
-The program ensures even drivers rejected by voluntary market insurers can access the liability coverage Ohio law requires, helping high-risk motorists drive legally throughout the state.
+Drivers rejected by voluntary market insurers can still get the liability coverage Ohio law requires.

 How Do I Apply for OAIP Coverage?

-- Apply for coverage with at least two standard Ohio insurance companies and receive rejections from both.
+- Apply for coverage with at least two standard Ohio insurance companies and collect written rejections from both.

-- Contact a licensed insurance agent in Ohio who handles OAIP applications.
+- Contact a licensed Ohio insurance agent who handles OAIP applications.

 - Submit your OAIP application through your agent, along with the rejection letters.

-- Provide required documents, including your driver's license, vehicle registration and proof of previous insurance if applicable.
+- Provide required documents: your driver's license, vehicle registration and proof of previous insurance if applicable.

-- Wait for assignment to a participating insurance carrier who will provide your coverage.
+- Wait for assignment to a participating carrier, which will issue your coverage.

-- Pay your premium to the assigned carrier to activate your policy.
+- Pay your first premium to activate the policy.

 Cheapest Car Insurance for High-Risk Drivers in Ohio